nuuuwan/news_lk3_data/README.md

 “In a country where Healthy Sexual and Relationship Education is not being taught in schools, a child of 14 years who consents for sex is mostly unaware of the potential repercussions of the sexual act – i.e. early unwanted pregnancy, and exposure to sexually transmitted infections.
 Hence, the consent given, cannot be taken to imply informed consent,” the SLMA said in a statement after the Minister of Justice called for the age of consent to be lowered.

 In Sri Lanka sexual education is woefully inadequate.
-Attempts to introduce comprehensive sexual education in the school curriculum have often been met with vocal opposition, mainly from the clergy who claim it damages Sri Lanka’s ‘culture’.
+Attempts to introduce comprehensive sexual education in the school curriculum of lower Grades have often been met with vocal opposition, mainly from the clergy who claim it damages Sri Lanka’s ‘culture’.

 ...